Determine the Initial Plant Stand

 If a soybean plant stand is below 80,000 live plant/ac, you are faced with the decision to fill in the existing plant stand or terminate the crop and replant.
 In some cases, it may be acceptable to leave the crop as-is if you are hovering around 80,000 plants/ac.

-According to research conducted by University of Wisconsin-Madison, termination by tillage followed by replanting was only economical if the plant stand was as low as 37,000 plants/ac.
-For low plant stands greater than 37,000 plants/ac, top up the existing stand to 140,000 plants/ac if it is still May and above 100,000 plants/ac if it’s June.
+According to research conducted by University of Wisconsin-Madison, termination by tillage followed by replanting was only economical if the plant stand was as low as 37,000 plants/ac.3 For low plant stands greater than 37,000 plants/ac, top up the existing stand to 140,000 plants/ac if it is still May and to 100,000 plants/ac if it’s June.

 1 Tkachuk, C. 2017.
 Evaluation of soybean planting dates and plant densities in the northern growing regions of the Northern Great Plains.
 M.Sc.
 Thesis.
 University of Manitoba.